OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ### LDAP login #{ldap-login}

-The [HashiCorp Vault - Login with LDAP](https://library.octopus.com/step-templates/de807003-3b05-4649-9af3-11a2c7722b3f/actiontemplate-hashicorp-vault-ldap-login) step template authenticates with a Vault Server using the [LDAP](https://www.vaultproject.io/docs/auth/ldap) auth method.
+The [HashiCorp Vault - Login with LDAP](https://library.octopus.com/step-templates/de807003-3b05-4649-9af3-11a2c7722b3f/actiontemplate-hashicorp-vault-ldap-login) step template authenticates with a Vault Server using the [LDAP](https://www.vaultproject.io/docs/auth/ldap) authentication method.
 This is useful as it allows Vault integration without having to duplicate username or password configuration.

 You might choose to authenticate using LDAP if you already have an LDAP server available and make use of service accounts to control access to sensitive information.